julisotoh/Databricks_learning/Machine_Learning_PCA.md

     )
 ```

+---

+# My Practical Result

-In my practical implementation, the result was approximately:
+In my practical implementation, I used three Principal Components.

+The result was approximately:

 ```text
 PC1 → 20.48%